-In accordance with the provisions set forth herein, each program/department, in consultation through the program’s governance team with all itinerant staff, will develop its own system for making assignments, based on the program’s unique needs.
+12.18.4 In accordance with the provisions set forth herein, each program/department, in consultation through the program’s governance team with all itinerant staff, will develop its own system for making assignments, based on the program’s unique needs.
 Assignments for the ensuing school year, contingent on student enrollment, and categorical/grant funding, will be made by the program manager/department head by the last workday of the Board- adopted traditional school calendar.

-Section 12.1 SENIOR SPEECH-LANGUAGE PATHOLOGISTS
+Section 12.19 SENIOR SPEECH-LANGUAGE PATHOLOGISTS AND SENIOR SCHOOL PSYCHOLOGISTS

-Senior Speech-Language Pathologist assignments shall be rotated every three (3) years among qualified Speech-Language Pathologists.
+Senior Speech-Language Pathologist and Senior School Psychologist assignments shall be rotated every three (3) years among qualified unit members.